slatedocs/slate/source/includes/_sending-payments.md

 ------ | -----------
 Vendor ID (Optional) | Unique ID of the vendor from your company.
 This is not mandatory Vendor Name | The company/vendor name.
 Make sure the vendor name matches the vendor NPWP (if any) to help your company tax record
-Vendor Address (Optional) | Vendor address to be record.
+Vendor Address (Optional) | Vendor address to be recorded.
 This is not mandatory Bank Name | Recipient bank name.
 You can choose using drop down Account Number | Recipient bank account number.
-You can check the inquiry by click 'Get Account Name' after fill the account number
+You can check the inquiry by clicking 'Get Account Name' after filling the account number
 PIC Name | The PIC name of this vendor
 PIC Email | The PIC or recipient email.
 Payment/transfer receipt will be send automatically to this email after complete payment
 PIC WhatsApp (optional) | The PIC WhatsApp number for your record